Monitoring

 Keyword Matching

-• Does not contain keyword — The response must NOT include this text (e.g., "error")
+• Exact — The entire response body must equal this text

 Keyword matching catches issues where the server returns a 200 status code but the response body indicates an error — a common problem with API health checks.